Road Trip

-Now, before we get into the essentials of how you can watch 'Road Trip' right now, here are some key details about the DreamWorks Pictures, The Montecito Picture Company adventure flick.
+Now, before we get into the nitty-gritty of how you can watch 'Road Trip' right now, here are some notable highlights about the DreamWorks Pictures, The Montecito Picture Company adventure flick.
 Road Trip starring Breckin Meyer, Seann William Scott, Amy Smart, Paulo Costanzo has a R rating, a runtime of about 1 hr 33 min.
 The release date of the movie is May 19th, 2000.
-The movie received a user score of 62/100 on TMDb, which is derived from reviews from 2,088 real users.
+The movie received a user score of 62/100 on TMDb, which was generated using reviews from 2,088 verified users.

-Wondering what this story is all about?
+Curious about the story behind it?
 Here's the plot: "After an Ithaca College student films his one-night stand with a beautiful sorority girl, he discovers one of his friends has accidentally mailed the homemade sex tape to his girlfriend in Austin.
 In a frenzy, he must borrow a car and hit the road in a desperate bid to intercept the tape."

-Can’t wait to see 'Road Trip' on your favorite screen?
-Tracking down a streaming service to buy, rent, download, or watch the Todd Phillips-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Curious where to watch 'Road Trip' wherever you like to watch?
+Hunting down a streaming service to buy, rent, download, or view the Todd Phillips-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Road Trip' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Road Trip' on each platform when they are available.
 'Road Trip' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Google Play Movies, Microsoft Store, YouTube, Apple TV, Prime Video, Pluto TV, and Spectrum On Demand in the US.

 'Road Trip' Release Dates